 The pharmacy school admissions experience can be both exciting and daunting.
 A PharmD program is straightforward on paper and a website.
-Still, until you experience a daily routine in the building, meet the current students, and learn from the faculty, you genuinely don’t know what you’re signing up for.
+Still, you only know what you're signing up for once you experience a daily routine in the building, meet the current students, and learn from the faculty.

 The admissions experience is your opportunity to see the facilities.
 Knowing what you know about the different levels of funding and resources at pharmacy schools, you likely have the same questions as many potential others in your cohort: